 Students who withdraw completely from the University after the opening of classes will receive 100 percent refunds (less a $500 cancellation fee as detailed in the Housing Contract) through the end of the first week of the semester.
 Students who withdraw completely after the first week of the semester will receive pro-rata refunds (less a $500 cancellation fee as detailed in the Housing Contract) calculated on the basis of days enrolled through the sixtieth percent point in the semester.
 Example: For a semester consisting of 75 days, the sixtieth percent point would be the forty-fifth day.
 Note that weekends are not included toward days counted.
 Please refer to the course schedule booklet for semester start and end dates.
 Withdrawals after the sixtieth percent point in the semester are not eligible for refunds.

-All refunds will be based on the official date of withdrawal, which is the date the completed withdrawal form or an e-mail message (e-mail must be from the student’s University Hawkmail account and sent to (email@example.com) is received by the Office of Registration and Records (ORR).
-The University encourages students to make notification of withdrawal in writing; however, verbal communication in the form of a phone call to the ORR will be accepted within the following guidelines:
+All refunds will be based on the official date of withdrawal, which is the date the completed withdrawal form or an e-mail message (e-mail must be from the student’s University Hawkmail account and sent to (email@example.com) is received by the Office of the Registrar.
+The University encourages students to make notification of withdrawal in writing; however, verbal communication in the form of a phone call to the office will be accepted within the following guidelines: